Originally appeared in Inqaba Ya Basebenzi No. 21-22 (September 1986) under the pen name Basil Hendrickse.

-A fourth stay-away, called for 5 days, failed to materialise.
-The youth had overreached themselves and the workers could no longer see the point.
+A fourth stay-away, called for five days, failed to materialise.
+The youth had over-reached themselves and the workers could no longer see the point.
 Despite this setback, the youth remained undeterred.

 Our daily experience and that of the whole of Soweto residents is that nothing good has ever come out of shebeens, many of our fathers and brothers have been killed in and out of shebeens, thousands have been robbed of their pay packets after drinking in shebeens, many of our black sisters have been raped and or murdered by drunkards and thugs from shebeens.

 Hundreds of our colleagues have become delinquent, beggars or orphans as shebeen queens and kings become capitalists.